 The Effects of Smoking on Bone Healing

-Scientists long suspected a link between smoking and delayed bone healing, but we now know that quitting smoking may mean the difference between a speedy recovery from a fracture and months of getting better.
+Scientists have long suspected a link between smoking and delayed bone healing.
+Still, we now know that quitting smoking may mean the difference between a speedy recovery from a bone fracture and months of getting better.

-Despite what’s currently known about the negative impact of smoking on people’s health, an estimated 37 million American adults still smoke cigarettes.
-Smokers are more likely to develop certain chronic diseases, including heart disease, lung cancer and chronic obstructive pulmonary disease (COPD).
+Despite what’s currently known about the negative impact of smoking cigarettes on people’s health, an estimated 28.3 million American adults still smoke cigarettes.
+Smokers are more likely to develop certain chronic diseases, including heart disease, lung cancer, and chronic obstructive pulmonary disease (COPD).

-Smoking also lowers good cholesterol and raises the dangerous form of cholesterol, as well as raising the chances of erectile dysfunction, and now it’s clear that it slows bone healing as well.
+Smoking tobacco also lowers good cholesterol and raises the dangerous form of cholesterol, as well as increasing the chances of erectile dysfunction.
+Now, it’s clear that it slows bone healing as well.

 What’s more, smoking increases the risk of failure in surgeries that require bones to heal, like spinal fusion.
 Surgeons typically recommend that patients quit smoking at least six weeks prior to surgery.

 Bones typically heal themselves in anywhere from a few weeks to about three months, depending on the severity of the fracture.
-Other factors such as your age play a role in how quickly bones heal.
+Other factors, such as your age, affect fracture healing.

 Under normal circumstances, when you break a bone, stem cells turn into cartilage-forming cells to bridge the break.
-Bone-building cells called osteoblasts contribute mineral that changes to bone, and the new bone fills in the break, strengthening with time.
+Bone-building cells called osteoblasts contribute minerals that change the bone, and the new bone fills in the break, strengthening with time.